senimanjs/seniman/docs/changing-pages.md

 function NotFoundPage() { ... }
 ```

 Now, we have an application that renders different components depending on the page URL using standard if-else statements.
 Let's now add a few `Anchor` components to make the links.
-First, let's add a few imports:

 ```js
 import { useClient, Anchor } from 'seniman';